craigmj/golly/README.md

 # Usage

-golly is really simple, and short.
+Golly is really simple, and short.
 It's a convenience, and there's no reason not to look at the code to see how it works.
 The most basic example, that connects to a MySQL server:

 	var err error
 	var db *sql.DB